 Practices Times, Games & Tournaments

-Practices are generally held on weekday evenings, but can happen on weekends, depending on ice availability.
+Practices are generally held on weekday evenings at The Rink at Coral Ridge, located inside Coral Ridge Mall, but can happen on weekends depending on ice availability.
 Most games and tournaments are played on weekends.
 As practice times, games and tournaments are scheduled, they will be updated on the ICH Calendar.
+Our season begins late summer/early fall and runs through early March.

 How to Dress Youth Hockey Players for Practice